SpaceX launches 28 Starlink satellites on Sunday sunrise Falcon 9 flight

 “Dry air in the mid-levels will continue to limit daily lightning chances,” launch weather officers said.
 “Isolated coastal showers are likely during both launch windows, but will only be a distant concern for the flight through portion of the Cumulus Cloud Rule due to their expected low-topped nature.”

-SpaceX will use the Falcon 9 first stage booster with the tail number B1085 to launch the Starlink 10-27 mission.
-This will be its 11th flight following missions like NASA’s Crew-9, Fram2 and Firefly Aerospace’s Blue Ghost Mission 1.
+SpaceX used the Falcon 9 first stage booster with the tail number B1085 to launch the Starlink 10-27 mission.
+This was its 11th flight following missions like NASA’s Crew-9, Fram2 and Firefly Aerospace’s Blue Ghost Mission 1.

-Roughly 8.5 minutes after liftoff, SpaceX will attempt to land B1085 on its droneship, A Shortfall of Gravitas.
-A successful landing would be the 125th touchdown on this vessel and the 508th booster landing to date for SpaceX.
+Roughly 8.5 minutes after liftoff, SpaceX landed B1085 on its droneship, A Shortfall of Gravitas.
+This successful landing was the 125th touchdown on this vessel and the 508th booster landing to date for SpaceX.